hmalkawi1/PhysicsApp/README.md

 # PhysicsApp

-Start of teacher and student communication application.
+#### Description
+A communication application that lets physics students ask questions to their teachers.

-The goal is for these questions to guide physics student through their homework.
-Will expand to have function of chat and accounts
+The goal for these questions is to guide physics student through their homework.

+#### Future Features
+Future features to be implemented are:
+  1. Account system for student and teacher user types.
+  2. Chat system.